rvtovar/sales_predictions/README.md

 ## Limitations & Next Steps

-The biggest limitation of this project would be not having a dataset expert to consult regarding the project about the outlet types and sizes.

-Once a data expert has been consulted, the next steps would be to re-run the model with the adjusts made for features that are ordinal and see if that improves performance.
+The biggest limitation of this project would be not having a dataset expert to consult regarding the project about the outlet types and sizes.Once a data expert has been consulted, the next steps would be to re-run the model with the adjustments made for features that are ordinal and see if that improves performance.